Hiking Bishop and Clerk Maria Island: an epic day walk to the summit of towering dolerite columns on Maria Island’s northern coast.

 If you enjoyed this hiking guide to Bishop and Clerk Maria Island, then make sure to check out some of my other articles.
 I've written extensively on loads of different things to do in Tasmania, with loads more great photos to inspire your trip.

-Also, if you make it to the top, let myself and other readers know by leaving a comment below.
+Also, if you make it to the top, let me and other readers know by leaving a comment below.